 Johansson’s Café

-As you arrive from the west via the Bishopric, you come to Johansson’s Café, Horsham’s Swedish café that spills out delightfully onto the square.
-The café is owned and run by René Fay, from the small town of Orsa in Dalarna, Sweden.
+As you arrive from the west of Horsham via the Bishopric, you come to Johansson’s Café, a Swedish café that spills out delightfully onto the square.
+The café is owned and run by René Fay from the small town of Orsa in Dalarna, Sweden.
 Fika is the name of the game here, which roughly translates as “a coffee and cake break”, but is more about a state of mind and about stopping to make time to pause, to socialise, and to refresh the mind.

 The atmosphere here is calm and restorative, so start your day with a sense of zen and some Punch Rullar.